-The European Marine Biological Research Centre (EMBRC-ERIC) is a research Infrastructure of pan-European relevance.
-Part of the ESFRI roadmap since 2008, it is designed to further fundamental and applied marine biology and ecology research.
-EMBRC-ERIC will help promote the development of blue biotechnologies by supporting fundamental and applied research activities in medicine, nutrition, aquaculture, biotechnology, and fisheries, among others.
-The vision is for EMBRC-ERIC to be a global reference Research Infrastructure for fundamental and applied marine biology and ecology research.
+The European Marine Biological Research Centre (EMBRC-ERIC) is a pan-European research infrastructure, included in the European ESFRI roadmap since 2008, and designed to foster fundamental and applied research in marine biology and ecology.
+EMBRC-ERIC strives to help promote the development of blue biotechnologies in Europe by supporting fundamental and applied research activities in biomedicine, nutrition, aquaculture, fisheries, cosmetics or development of marine bioproducts, among others.

-EMBRC brings 24 leading European marine stations in 9 countries together, within the framework of ESFRI.
-EMBRC’s marine laboratories are unique and essential for marine research and possess high level technologies research platforms and share state-of-art genomic and proteomic facilities, together providing:
+EMBRC is a disseminated research infrastructure that brings together 45 leading European marine stations in 9 countries, EMBRC’s marine laboratories are unique and essential for marine research and possess high level technological and research platforms such as state-of-art genomic and proteomic facilities, together providing:

-a) access to a wide range of European coastal marine biota and their ecosystems;
+- access to a wide range of European coastal marine bioresources and ecosystem

-- an integrated supply of marine organisms for interdisciplinary research, including new models;
+- an integrated supply of marine organisms for interdisciplinary research, including new reseach model organisms;

-- coordinated services including state-of-the-art biobanks and dedicated platforms for genomics, structural and functional biology, microscopy and bioinformatics;
+- coordinated services including state-of-the-art biobanks, culture collections and dedicated platforms for genomics, structural and functional biology, microscopy and bioinformatics;